 Diabetics stock up on insulin over Brexit fears

-[LONDON] Diabetics and insulin providers in Britain are stockpiling the precious medicine to avoid potential shortages in case Britain leaves the European Union without a deal in just over month's time.
+DIABETICS and insulin providers in Britain are stockpiling the precious medicine to avoid potential shortages in case Britain leaves the European Union (EU) without a deal in just over a month's time.

-"I started about two months ago," David Burns, a 37-year-old teacher living in London, told AFP.

 A no-deal Brexit would almost certainly mean re-establishing customs and health controls, which could lead to delays at the border.